 - Discuss the respondent’s the right to due process and a prompt, fair, and impartial resolution of the complaint; and

-- If the respondent is a student and the complaint involves an alleged act of sexual violence, explain to the respondent that the College will include a notation on the academic transcript if the respondent is suspended or dismissed after being found responsible, or if the respondent withdraws while under investigation, that the investigation may continue in the respondent’s absence, if possible while being afforded notice of the charges (and hearing, if applicable) and an opportunity to respond to all the evidence.
+- If the respondent is a student and the complaint involves an alleged act of sexual violence, explain to the respondent that the College will include a notation on the academic transcript if the respondent is suspended or dismissed after being found responsible, or if the respondent withdraws while under investigation, that the investigation may continue in the respondent’s absence, if possible while being afforded notice of the allegations (and hearing, if applicable) and an opportunity to respond to all the evidence.

 3. Title IX Coordinator’s Initial Determination.

-- In the event that the Title IX Coordinator determines that an investigation of the complaint should not be conducted, he or she will document (in consultation, as necessary, with the complainant, respondent, and other College officials) the appropriate resolution of the complaint and inform the parties of the same.
+c) In the event that the Title IX Coordinator determines that an investigation of the complaint should not be conducted, he or she will document (in consultation, as necessary, with the complainant, respondent, and other College officials) the appropriate resolution of the complaint and inform the parties of the same.
 The Title IX Coordinator shall provide specific and clear written reason(s) why an investigation should not be conducted.
 The Title IX Coordinator shall provide the determination that the College will not investigate the matter to the complainant and the respondent, concurrently, within five (5) workdays of the completion of the initial meetings.
 This decision is final.

 4. Appointment of the Investigator and Conduct of the Investigation.

-- If the Title IX Coordinator determines that an investigation should be conducted, he or she will appoint an investigator within five (5) workdays of the completion of the initial meetings.
+a) If the Title IX Coordinator determines that an investigation should be conducted, he or she will appoint an investigator within five (5) workdays of the completion of the initial meetings.
 The Title IX Coordinator will share his or her name and contact information with the complainant and respondent and will forward the complaint to the investigator.
 Within three (3) workdays of such appointment, the investigator, the complainant or the respondent may identify to the Title IX Coordinator in writing any potential conflict of interest posed by assigning such investigator to the matter.
 The Title IX Coordinator will consider such statements and will assign a different individual as investigator if it is determined that a material conflict of interest exists.

-- The investigator will contact the complainant and respondent promptly.
+b) The investigator will contact the complainant and respondent promptly.
 In most cases, this should occur within three (3) workdays from the date of the investigator’s appointment or the conclusion of the informal resolution process, whichever is later.
 The investigator will schedule meetings with the parties.
 The parties may provide supporting documents, evidence, and recommendations of witnesses to be interviewed during the course of the investigation.
 Each party may have one advisor present during any meeting with the investigator; however, the advisor may not speak on the party’s behalf.

-- In the conduct of the investigation, the investigator should weigh the credibility and demeanor of the complainant, respondent, and witnesses; the logic and consistency of the evidence, motives, and any corroborating evidence.
+c) In the conduct of the investigation, the investigator should weigh the credibility and demeanor of the complainant, respondent, and witnesses; the logic and consistency of the evidence, motives, and any corroborating evidence.